-Do not use this medicine to treat any other complaints unless your doctor tells you to.
+Do not use it to treat any other complaints unless your doctor tells you to.

 Things to be careful of

 Be careful driving, operating machinery or doing jobs that require you to be alert

-Things that may help your condition
+Things that may you’re your Condition

 much higher when the cold sore is visible, as the virus can be shed, making it easy

 Take the following precautions to avoid spreading the virus:

-Keep the areas affected by the virus as clean and dry as possible.
+Keep the areas affected by the virus as clean and dry as possible

 Do not share any objects that have been in contact with a cold sore (e.g. drinking

 Avoid direct skin-to-skin contact of the area with other people (e.g. kissing) until

 All medicines can have side effects.
 Sometimes they are serious, most of the time

 they are not.
 You may need medical treatment if you get some of the side effects.

-Do not be alarmed by the below lists of possible side effects.
+Do not be alarmed by these lists of possible side effects.
 You may not experience

 any of them.
-Ask your doctor or pharmacist

-to answer any questions you may have.
+Ask your pharmacist or doctor to answer any questions you may have.
 Tell

-Tell your doctor if you notice any of the following and they worry you:
+your pharmacist or doctor if you notice any of the following and they worry you:

 nausea (feeling sick) or vomiting